5genesis/Dispatcher/validator/README.md

 ## Responses

-The *Validator* issues a response in string format along with a status code:
+The *Validator* issues a [response message](schemas/response_detail.json) in json format along with a status code:

 - 200, 201: ok
 - 400: Error during the validation
 - 409: Conflict with descriptor already present
+- 412: Wrong file in the request
 - 500: Network error

 ## Logging